 Our steps to eat better are based on the latest dietary guidelines.
 What does this mean?

 Dietary guidelines are up-to-date summaries on how to eat to prevent diseases like diabetes, heart disease and strokes.
 It is not based on opinion or popular trends.
 Guidelines are created after carefully reviewing the latest scientific research.
 Dietary guidelines focus more on food choices rather than just nutrients.
 Here are a few examples from around the globe:

-Our registered dietitians are on hand to assist you by providing free information and support on heart health, nutrition and a healthy lifestyle.
-Call the Heart and Stroke Health Line, a shared call number, on 0860 1 HEART (0860 1 43278).
-Lines are open 8am-4pm Monday to Friday.
+Our registered dietitians are on hand to assist you by providing free information and support on heart health, nutrition and guidance on living a healthy lifestyle.
+To speak to one of our dietitians, call our head office on 021 422 1856 between 8am and 4pm, Monday to Friday.